ondrek/amsterdam/README.md

 ## About licence and author

- - No licence
+ - Free for Open Source and Commercial projects
- - Author is me, Samuel Ondrek
+ - Feel free link it to my twitter.com/ondrek